aljazkotnik/aerovisfusion/README.md

 For thin geometries the cutting of the support geometries can result in vertices from both sides being selected.
 Selecting a smaller z component of the size removed the additional decal on the opposing side.

 On the pressure side the decals are always black, and on the suction side they are colorful.
-This holds true even if the decal is initially placed on hte PS.
+This holds true even if the decal is initially placed on the PS.
 Is this a vertex normal problem?
 The aiming line gets it's normal from the point on the surface, so the normals should be ok?

+Previewing requires additional methods to project the image onto the item.
+A square can be assumed and it's shadow projected to give a preview, but this seems clumsy.
+Furthermore, the image is always square, even if the final look only shows a part of the image.
+Alternately the support mesh can be cut on the fly to provide a live preview of the decal.

-Decal placement: ideally there would be a preview when positioning hte decal, and afterwards the decal should be movable to allow adjustments to the positioning and size.
+Decal placement: ideally there would be a preview when positioning the decal, and afterwards the decal should be movable to allow adjustments to the positioning and size.
 In this approach the clicking positions the decal roughly, and incremental sliders position it finely.
 However, the decals are cutouts of the supporting geometry, and to move them the corresponding cutout needs to be provided.
 Will this be fast enough to be interactive?

+IMAGE/VIDEO ADDITION

+- add smoke visualisation video to youtube
+- interactive addition, scaling, positioning of schlieren images
+- expand to allow video addition